brandolori/lorenzobartolini.me/pages-md/posts/lb-toolkit.md

 - package system: ERB uses `electron-builder` to build the package, spitting out a windows executable with the NSIS plugin.
 This posed a bit of a problem: I wanted to script some of the installation steps with in the same way that I script the rest of the project, via Javascript.
 The steps I needed to script were the creation registration on login and the creation of the desktop shortcut.
 So I decided to switch to the squirrel plugin: squirrel opens your program during the installation, allowing it to perform some checks and steps, and during uninstall, allowing it to clean up after itself.
 - ts-node: ERB by default while in development uses ts-node to run your main code, while it serves your render code with a webpack server.
 This has some irregularities as ts-node does not have the same behavior as webpack.
 So I changed that: now the dev environment uses webpack, exactly as the prod environment.

+This changes, as many other, necessitated me fiddling with _the beast_.
+Or as it's more usually known, the webpack configuration.
+I was hesitant going in: after all, the entire existence of some framework is based on the fact that creating and mantaining a bundler configuration is an astoundingly difficult task for the mere mortal, and who was I to challenge that notion?

+But alas, after many tribolations, I was finally able to tame the beast and was left with a working, and dare I say _good_, webpack setup.

 ## Tools

+Ok so we established that LB Toolkit is just a big collection of useful computer tools.
+But what exactly are those oh-so-useful tools?
+Well, thanks for asking.

 ### System Settings

+There are some parts of an operating system that are tucked away, far from the curious eyes of the mortal user that could damage something using them.
+But for some of us they're useful, aren't they?
+So the fact that they're tucked away somewhere is kind of irritating for me.

+I'm specifically talking about the Hypervisor.
+A system wide virtualization platform, that can be turned on (breaking "classic" virtualization), or turned off (breaking some very useful tools, like WSL).
+The easiest way to turn it on or off is by executing a command in an elevated command prompt, so not exactly the most user friendly.

+Another useful (for me) setting that's tucked away inside some menus is the refresh rate of the monitor.
+This requires you to navigate to the advanced display settings in the settings app, so not exactly unreachable, but is still takes a few clicks.

+To alleviate these pains, the home screen of LB Toolkit fatures a toggle and a switch, that allow you to change these settings.

+[screen]

 ### Updater

+This is more an experiment than anything else.
+To understand this tool, you need to understand my habit of compulsively looking for and installing any update that's available for my installed software.
+It makes me feel all warm and fuzzy inside.

+Do do this I've recently started using `winget`, a command line tool to install and update software, provided by none other than microsoft.
+Being a command line tool, it's not the most user friendly or the fastest to use, so I set off to change that.

+[winget scemo]

+The first step was to find a way to get the data from winget to my app.
+It turns out that winget is very parsing unfriendly, first and foremost because it always prints loading bars and spinners to the stdout.
+After some fiddling I was finally able to make it behave, and by querying the available updates I was able to show the user a list of available package updates.
+When clicked on, each button launches `winget upgrade` with the appropriate package name.

+[screen]

 ### Cleaner

+We all have some folders in out machines that get unnecessarily full with files, filling our drives unnecessarily.
+Oh it's just me?
+Well, fine.

+Still, a simple tool that measures and, when asked, deletes the contents of some particular folders is a simple way to keep that at bay.
+It currently only lists the download and AMD driver installer folders, but I plan on making it more flexible, allowing the user to add folders to watch without having to recompile the app.

+[screen]

 ### Regex Checker

 ### Wifi Password
 ### Text Casing
 ### Clipboard